 Disability Support Services - Schools have a responsibility to consult with students and/or families and carers to identify, remove and overcome any barriers to participation.

-Enrolment, suspension and expulsion - Schools should follow policy in regards to Expulsions however should seek advice from the LOOKOUT Centre in relation to Enrolment, suspension and expulsion process.
+Enrolment, suspension and expulsion - Schools should follow policy in regards to expulsions however should seek advice from the LOOKOUT Centre in relation to enrolment, suspension or expulsion of students in out-of-home care.
+LOOKOUT principals will advocate for students in out-of-home care on matters of suspension and expulsion use existing structures.

 Child Protection - LOOKOUT Centres will work with schools, Child Protection Practitioners, carers and community service organisations to provide education-related support to students in out-of-home care.